pgonzalezesp/pgonzalezesp.github.io/work.md

 * Genetic, Evolution and Ecology (BIOL 121) University of British Columbia, 2018
 * Vertebrate Structure and Function (BIOL 204) University of British Columbia, 2018
 * Our Changing Environment: Climate And Ecosystems (GEOB 102) University of British Columbia, 2018 & 2019
-* Guest lecturer in Our Changing Environment: Climate And Ecosystems (GEOB 102).
-2018
+* Guest lecturer in Our Changing Environment: Climate And Ecosystems (GEOB 102) University of British Columbia, 2018
 * Analysing Environmental Problems (GEOG 314) University of British Columbia, 2019

 ## Teacher (part time):